 When it comes time to froth milk, don’t let the strange-looking milk reservoir fool you.
 The Café Barista comes equipped with a large milk container made from see-through plastic, but this simplifies the frothing process immensely.
 The transparent enclosure allows you to keep an eye on the foam production, and the large capacity lets you make occasional mistakes without worrying about creating a mess.
 Additionally, this container can easily be removed to chill the milk to reuse next time, or to produce some trendy cold foam.

-For all these reasons, and because of Mr. Coffee’s great customer service, this is our runner-up pick for 2020.
+For all these reasons, and because of Mr. Coffee’s great customer service, this is our runner-up pick.

 3. Mr. Coffee Café Steam Espresso/Cappuccino Maker – Best Value